maxkomarychev/react-native-ultimate-config/README.md

 Consumption of the environment should be happening with explicit command without too much magic and complex integration steps.

+## TypeScript Support

+`index.d.ts` is generated dynamically according to variables defined in envfile

 ## Competitors